caresetjournal/Hospital_Charge_Master_Data_Schema/ForHospitalDataTeams.md

 Contrary to popular belief EINs are not private in healthcare and are defined as part of the public data released by CMS.
 They should be releasing that data "real soon now".
 Please be careful not to accidentally release a Social Security Number in the place of an EIN, because that is private information.

 * Why not define this as a CSV Schema?

 There is a [CSV Schema](http://digital-preservation.github.io/csv-schema/csv-schema-1.1.html) that we could have used.
 However, many of the columns in our CSV specification need to be valid codes of one type or another (CCN, NPI, HCPCS, CPT, etc etc) and it was not immediately clear how you specify "valid NPI" or "valid HCPCS" in the CSV Schema.
 But we would welcome this as a contribution if someone can figure out a way to do that correctly or mostly correctly.

+* Can we modify this schema?

+Yes, but please do not without a good reason.
+Instead, please submit issues or pull requests to this project so that we can fix these data formats and schemas to be more generic and work for more people.

+If you really need to change it, please remove the name "DocGraph" or "hospitalpricedata.org" from the ReadMe.
+Your use of those Trademark's are only allowed if you are using a version of this data schema and format.

+We may also ask you to stop using this readme, if your data does not properly conform to this data standard.
+Please expect more formalization of the legalize required to facilitate this shortly.

+* Can we release another readme along side the DocGraph Readme?

+Of course, please do!

+## Where to get help with this schema